Neural Operator: Is data all you need to model the world? An insight into the paradigm of data-driven scientific ML: Conclusion

 \section{Conclusion}

 The goal of this paper was to characterize the numerous methods that have been developed for approximating PDEs in order to highlight the potential opportunities that exist for further development of these technologies.
-We have provided a dense overview of these methods, from conventional solvers to more novel approaches developed in recent years that leverage neural networks to approximate the mapping between finite spaces as well as those capable of approximating the mapping between function spaces by leveraging the neural operator.
+We have provided a dense overview of these methods, from conventional solvers to more novel approaches developed in recent years that leverage neural networks to approximate the mapping between finite spaces, as well as those capable of approximating the mapping between function spaces by leveraging the neural operator.
 We have provided details about several variants of each type of PDE solver and have compared the performance of these variants across several applications, particularly those in the field of physics.
-We have also articulated the advantages of FNO-based solvers as compared to conventional solvers and the implications this could have for the future of physics modeling.
+We have also articulated the advantages of data-driven solvers as compared to conventional solvers and the implications this could have for the future of physics modeling.
 Furthermore, we proposed a high-level vision for how this technology could eventually be used to accelerate computation-based physics research.
+To return to our central question: is data all you need?
+It is increasingly apparent that the future lies in synergy.
+Data-driven surrogates are poised to complement traditional solvers, working in tandem to overcome the critical bottlenecks of physics modeling.

+\begin{IEEEbiography}[{ }]{Hrishikesh Viswanath} is a PhD student at Purdue University specializing in stochastic methods in operator learning and Physics-Informed Neural Networks (PINNs) for modeling manifolds in graphics and robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Md Ashiqur Rahman} is a PhD Student at Purdue University researching equivariance and invariance methods in operator learning problems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Abhijeet Vyas} is a PhD student at Purdue University working in min-max optimization.
+He is privileged to be guided by Prof. Brian Bullins. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Andrey Shor} is a Machine Learning Engineer at Burns and McDonnell.
+He broadly works on data engineering pipelines and learning methods for NLP, with an interest in interpretability and physical modeling in reinforcement learning for robotics and NLP. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Beatriz Medeiros} is a PhD student at The University of Cambridge working at the intersection of artificial intelligence and physical modeling.
+In particular, her research is focused on developing neural operator architectures to solve parameterized partial differential equations on complex domains.
+Additionally, she has 5 years of experience working as a software development engineer at Amazon. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Stephanie Hernandez} received the B.S. degree in materials science from Johns Hopkins University.
+She is currently a Materials Engineer at Lockheed Martin. \end{IEEEbiography}